 Use the right platform: Wordpress vs. Others

 You might have heard of Wordpress.
 It’s the most popular Content Management System (CMS), hosting over 20% of all websites on the internet.
-Wordpress is arguably the best solution to use, both as a DIY option and through a web developer.
+WordPress is arguably the best web design software to use, both as a DIY option and through a web developer.

-A CMS is different from a drag-and-drop website builder like Squarespace or Rocketspark, which work okay for very basic DIY websites but do little to facilitate future expansion and are still owned by the platform itself, meaning, you’re stuck with the same provider forever or have to pay for your website to be rebuilt from scratch should you grow out of their offering.
+A CMS is different from a drag-and-drop website builder like Squarespace or Wix, which work okay for VERY basic (and functionally limited) DIY websites but do little to facilitate future expansion and are still owned by the platform itself, meaning, you’re stuck with the same provider forever or have to pay for your website to be rebuilt from scratch should you grow out of their offering.

 or need help deciding which platform to use,

 Choosing the colour scheme for your website is just as important as choosing the domain name, building the platform, and creating the content.
 Remember what we said about people making a judgement in 50 milliseconds?
 Colour is the first and most powerful way to make an impact.

 Monochrome sites with a splash of one colour can look impressive for professional services, while soft tones can evoke peace and tranquillity for businesses in the wellness sector.
 Strong, contrasting colours like orange and purple are strong and useful for trades, while electric blues are used widely in the tech sector.